Key takeaways:

 Key unique features

-- Flat pricing with no hidden renewal hikes
+- Flat pricing with transparent renewal costs

 Who it’s best for